• Home

 The flaw lice in the cryptographic implementation of RC4-HMAC in the NetLogon Secure Channel.
 The flaw could be exploitable when RPC Signing is used instead of RPC Sealing.
 When the RPC signing is being used, an attacker would get control of the service and then modify the Netlogon protocol traffic; later would be leveraged to elevate his privileges.
 Successful exploitation of this vulnerability would allow the attacker to gain administrator privileges.
 Please read the full technical details about the flaw here.

-“The weakness on NetLogon Secure channel is that the secure checksum is calculated as HMAC-MD5(MD5(DATA),KEY), meaning that an active attacker knowing the plaintext data could create a different chosen DATA, with the same MD5 checksum, and substitute it into the data stream without being detected.”
+“The weakness of NetLogon Secure channel is that the secure checksum is calculated as HMAC-MD5(MD5(DATA),KEY), meaning that an active attacker knowing the plaintext data could create a different chosen DATA, with the same MD5 checksum, and substitute it into the data stream without being detected.”

 Associated CVE IDCVE-2022-38023